 DIY Dog Toothbrush

 Can’t get your dog on board with a traditional toothbrush yet?
 Try working up to a full brushing by wrapping a clean piece of gauze around your finger and running it over your dog’s teeth.
+There are also rubber brushes that fit on the end of your finger.
 Never use human toothpaste as it may contain xylitol, an ingredient that can cause liver failure in dogs.
 You should also avoid baking soda, and it’s not good for dogs to ingest.
 Use a dedicated dog toothpaste.